asi-uniovi/malloovia/docs/background.rst

 * Statistics about the solver (e.g.: the time required to find the solution, the values of some parameters that influence the accuracy of the solution, the optimality or infeasibility of the problem, etc.) This information is useful to the researcher, to compare Malloovia with other solving methots.

 * The optimal allocation, i.e.: the number of VMs of each type for each application.
-From this allocation, combined with the System description, it is possible to derive other information, such as the cost per timeslot, the cost per VM type, the cost per App, the performance met per app in each timeslot, etc.
+From this allocation it is possible to derive other information, such as the cost per timeslot, the cost per VM type, the cost per App, the performance met per app in each timeslot, etc.

-In Phase I, the optimal allocation for each timeslot is usually discarded, because this allocation is only optimal if the LTWP were exacta, and it is assumed that it is not the case.
-So, the useful result of Phase I is the number of reserved instances of each type.
+In Phase I, the optimal allocation for each timeslot is usually discarded, because this allocation is only optimal if the LTWP were exact, and it is assumed that it is not the case.
+So, the useful result of Phase I is the number of reserved instances of each type to be used in Phase II.